Justifying Crockford Claims

 I also think switch-case fallthroughs are very beneficial if you know how to use them.
 Particularly for writing something like a very complex state machine.

-if and for's with a single statement following them, without curly braces is also fine.
+'s with a single statement following them, without curly braces is also fine.
 People have been writing C this way for decades.

 If you're aware of what constitutes the end of a javascript statement, semicolons aren't necessary either.
 Semicolon insertion isn't random, it's not undecipherable contrary to popular belief.